viewsdx/step-by-step-webpack/README.md

 ```
 <Hello />
 ```
 If you would like Views syntax highlighter Darío Javier Cravero prepared a sweet set of packages for [VIM](https://github.com/viewsdx/syntax-vim), [Atom](https://github.com/viewsdx/syntax-atom), and [Sublime](https://github.com/viewsdx/syntax-sublime).
-Try it in a test app

 ## Try it in sample app
 If you want to follow the installation steps in a sample project download [before-views](https://github.com/viewsdx/step-by-step-webpack/releases/tag/before-views) repository,  but if you just want to jump to sample app with Views already installed download [with-views](https://github.com/viewsdx/step-by-step-webpack/releases/tag/with-views) release.